GMT-458-Web-GIS/geogame-Guannnaa/README.md

 Number of Questions:
 GeoKahoot uses a time-based design, meaning:

 👉 The number of questions depends on how many the player can answer within the time limit.
-Optionally, a fixed-question mode (e.g., 20 questions) may be added later.

 Life System

 Easy	3	Very Easy	Larger tolerance (60 km if not using GeoJSON)

 Normal	3	Standard	Moderate tolerance (40 km)